-You must enter a passcode to access the Service menu.
+You must enter a passcode to access the Service menu for the first time after turning on the system.

-Test Video: Select Test Video from the Service Menu to access the internal test patterns on the DHD Controller.
+Test Video: Select Test Video from the Service Menu to access the internal test patterns on the VX-6000d.
 Four patterns are available: Horizontal Ramp, Vertical Ramp, Color Bars 1 (solid bars) and Color Bars 2 (SMPTE "checkerboard" pattern).